Leflore County Data

 Welcome to Leflore County!

-firstname.lastname@example.org and we will include it here.
-If you have information for other Mississippi counties, please consider clicking on the Mississippi Genealogy & History Network link in the Main Menu and contact the appropriate County Director.
+To share your genealogy or history information, send an email to email@example.com - we will be pleased to include it here.
+If you have information related to other Mississippi Counties, consider clicking on the MSGHN link in the Main Menu and visit the appropriate county.
 Thanks for visiting and good luck with your research!

 About Leflore County...

-Leflore County is located in the Delta Region of Mississippi.
-Leflore County was formed on March 15, 1871 and was named after a Choctaw Indian Chief, Greenwood LeFlore (photo).
-Leflore County is the home of Mississippi Valley State University.
+Leflore County is located in in the Delta Region of Mississippi.
+Leflore County was formed on March 15, 1871 and was named after a Choctaw Indian Chief, Greenwood LeFlore.